Find Trade Colleges

 La Crosse, WI

-Western Technical College ranked #6 on this year’s Best Value Precision Metal Working Undergraduate Certificate Schools in Wisconsin list.
-Located in the city of La Crosse, Western Technical College is a public school with a small student population.
+Western Technical College came in at #6 in this year’s edition of the Best Value Precision Metal Working Undergraduate Certificate Schools in Wisconsin ranking.
+Located in the small city of La Crosse, Western Technical College is a public school with a small student population.

-The average tuition and fees for an in-state undergraduate at Western Technical College are $4,636 a year.
+In-state tuition fees for undergraduate students at Western Technical College are $4,636 per year.
 On average, precision metal working graduates from Western Technical College take out $7,633 in student loans while working on their Undergraduate Certificate.

-With a ranking of #7, Waukesha County Technical College did quite well on this year’s best value schools for precision metal working students working on their undergraduate certificate.
-Located in the large suburb of Pewaukee, WCTC is a public college with a moderately-sized student population.
+Waukesha County Technical College did quite well in this year’s ranking of the best places for precision metal working students to get a undergraduate certificate.
+It came in at #7 on the list.
+Located in the suburb of Pewaukee, WCTC is a public school with a medium-sized student population.

 In-state tuition fees for undergraduate students at WCTC are $4,571 per year.
 The average amount in student loans that precision metal working majors at WCTC take out while working on their Undergraduate Certificate is $10,709.